Table of Contents

 Moreover, your safety comes first before anything else.
 That’s why make sure that you are adequately covered from top to bottom.

-Step 2 – Ventilate the area
+Step 2 – Ensure proper ventilation.

 Since lead can be toxic material, you should ensure that you have a ventilation fan placed near the working area.